 New CAP: 2023-27

 In June 2021, following extensive negotiations between the European Parliament, the Council of the EU and the European Commission, agreement was reached on reform of the common agricultural policy (CAP).
 The new CAP will begin on 1 January 2023.

 Under the new CAP, changes will be made to the existing income support system, with measures being taken to ensure a fairer distribution of financial support for farmers and workers across the EU.
 Until 2023, current income support measures will continue, in line with the provisions of the CAP transitional regulation.

 Linking support to respect for rules

-The EU links the majority of income support for farmers to:
+The EU links the majority of income support for farmers to two main criteria.

-- the farmed hectares, not to the quantities produced.
+- The farmed hectares, not the quantities produced.
 Farmers have to respond to market demands in order to increase profit.
-Decoupling (delinking) payments from the quantity produced avoids “food mountains” such as those the EU faced in the late 1970s and 1980s;
+Decoupling (delinking) payments from the quantity produced avoids 'food mountains' such as those the EU faced in the late 1970s and 1980s.